wix/stylable/docs/guides/stylable-application.md

 }
 ```

-> **Notice**:
+> **Note**:
 > Usually theme is only used on project commons file, but there are cases where you would want to show different styles between pages of your application, in which case a [multiple theme project structure](./stylable-component-library.md) might work better.

 ## Stylable component

-It is important to have reuseable components that can be styled from the outside.

 The [component style best practices guide](./component-style-best-practices.md) describes ways to design a good component that can be styled and themed.
-However it is important to notice that in a specific application it is common to define components with their final CSS. still stylable from the outside, but not designed for theming.
+However, when building your application, it is common to define components with their final CSS.
+This makes them less "themable", but is much simpler.

 In the following code we are describing a component with:
 * 2 colors used from project
-* 1 component variant used to mark a DOM element
+* 1 component variant

 ```css
 @namespace "dialog"